 Life expectancy is the expected number of years of life remaining at a given age.

-Source: Prepared by BC Stats, Ministry of Labour, Citizens' Services and Open Government.
+Source: Prepared by BC Stats, Ministry of Technology, Innovation and Citizens' Services

 Deaths - Vital Statistics, Ministry of Health

-Population - BC Stats, Ministry of Labour, Citizens' Services and Open Government.
+Population - BC Stats, Ministry of Technology, Innovation and Citizens' Services

 - Number of zero (0) cells refers to the number of age groups out of 20 that had no deaths over the five year period.